 In this case, the procurement team has a project in mind.
 However, they want to send the upcoming RFP only to the most qualified vendors.
 The RFQ is sent to a large group and helps narrow the field of vendors for the subsequent RFP.

 Certainly, this two-stage approach allows for a shorter, more focused RFP.
-In addition, evaluating a handful of pre-qualified vendors is much easier than scoring proposals from dozens that may not be able to meet your needs.
+In addition, evaluating a handful of pre-qualified vendors is much easier for buyers than scoring proposals from dozens that may not be able to meet their needs.

-2. Non-competitive RFQ to catalogue vendor information for future procurement projects
+2. Non-competitive RFQ to catalog vendor information for future procurement projects

 3. Rapid vendor selection